borisdev/research/artifactor/questions.md

 5. How much do you pay for each query result?
 6. Is iterating fast to experiment with new features relating to new reports critical for the business?
-If so we can transform the data into a relation DB, which might give you a powerful tool to accelerate development, ie. spit out more reports with less cognitive load?
+If so we can transform the data into a relation DB (or non-relational), which might give you a powerful tool to accelerate development, ie. More analytic experiments with less cognitive load.
-7. Is latency a factor, if so a DB will additionally, allow you to filter data using a narrow time filter to www.indexing.co to speed things up a lot ie. you just need to query the vendor API for the most recent blocks?
+7. Is latency a factor, if so a DB will additionally act like a cache, and allow you to filter data using a narrow time filter to www.indexing.co to speed things up a lot ie. you just need to query the vendor API for the most recent blocks?
 At the same, maybe having the user wait 10s is not such a big deal, and less of an